skyfielders/python-skyfield/skyfield/documentation/bibliography.rst

     starting point, as it collects several of the PDFs together in one place.

-*Historical values of the Earth's clock error ΔT and the calculation of eclipses* by Morrison & Stephenson, 2004
+*Historical values of the Earth's clock error ∆T and the calculation of eclipses* by Morrison & Stephenson, 2004

     | http://adsabs.harvard.edu/full/2004JHA....35..327M
     | `Full PDF <http://articles.adsabs.harvard.edu/cgi-bin/nph-iarticle_query?2004JHA....35..327M&data_type=PDF_HIGH&type=PRINTER&filetype=.pdf>`_

-    Detailed discussion of the fact that ΔT has the shape of a parabola over history because, omitting short-term variations, the shortening length of Earth’s day makes the difference between modern clock time and actual sunrise and sunset skew ever longer over the centuries as
+    Detailed discussion of the fact that ∆T has the shape of a parabola over history because, omitting short-term variations, the shortening length of Earth’s day makes the difference between modern clock time and actual sunrise and sunset skew ever longer over the centuries as